 Journal writing isn’t just an academic tool.
 Reflective journal prompts for adults are a great way to relax and learn something about yourself.
-Use these prompts covering self-reflection, spirituality, and mindfulness to start your day or end it on the right note.
+Use these prompts covering self-reflection, spirituality and mindfulness to start your day or end it on the right note.

-Reflective Journal Prompts for Adults
+Journal Writing Prompts for the Morning

 Mindfulness Journal Prompts